zoomed in mold spores

 Histamine is also involved in sleep issues.

-And mold can trigger the mast cells to over-release Histamine.
+And mold can trigger the mast cells to over-release histamine.
 This can disrupt sleep.

-Also, the sinus and lung problems caused by Mold Toxins may disrupt breathing during sleep, making good, restorative rest challenging.
+Also, the sinus and lung problems caused by mold toxins may disrupt breathing during sleep, making good, restorative rest challenging.

 This is another issue I struggled with as far back as childhood.